Yoga Nidra

 Yoga Nidra is a guided rest practice that helps the body relax while awareness remains gently present.

-Modern clinical and wellness applications often frame Yoga Nidra as guided relaxation, meditative rest, or a nervous-system support practice.
-Participants do not need prior meditation experience, special clothing, or physical flexibility.
+Modern clinical and wellness applications often frame Yoga Nidra as guided relaxation, meditative rest, or a nervous-system support practice, deliberately setting aside its traditional yogic and spiritual context to make it accessible in secular healthcare, education, and workplace settings.
+This framing is appropriate and responsible.
+Participants do not need prior meditation experience, special clothing, physical flexibility, or any particular beliefs.
+The practice is accessible to people at virtually any level of physical ability or mental familiarity with contemplative practices.

 Section 03 — What Yoga Nidra Is Not